User Guide

 InternBuddy does not allow for the storage of duplicate internships.
 Should you enter a command that attempts to store a duplicate internship, InternBuddy will remind you that the internship already exists.

-2 internships are considered to be duplicates if they have matching COMPANY_NAME
+2 internships are considered to be duplicates if they have matching COMPANY_NAME, STATUS, ROLE and

 In Table 5, internships A and B are considered as duplicate internships, because they have the same